 The Company makes trade commitments in the course of its normal operations.
-As of April 30, 2004 the Company was contingently liable for approximately \$3,281 under outstanding trade letters of credit issued in connection with purchase commitments.
+As of January 30, 2004 the Company was contingently liable for approximately \$1,303 under outstanding trade letters of credit issued in connection with purchase commitments.
 These letters of credit have terms of 3 months or less and are used to collateralize obligations to third parties for the purchase of a portion of the Company's imported retail inventories.
 Additionally, the Company was contingently liable pursuant to standby letters of credit as credit guarantees to insurers.
-As of April 30, 2004 the Company had \$17,830 of standby letters of credit related to workers' compensation and general liability insurance.
+As of January 30, 2004 the Company had \$17,830 of standby letters of credit related to workers' compensation and general liability insurance.
 All standby letters of credit are renewable annually.

-The Company is secondarily liable for lease payments under the terms of an operating lease that has been assigned to a third party and a second operating lease that has been sublet to a third party.
-The operating leases have remaining lives of approximately 9.4 and 12.4 years, respectively, with annual lease payments of approximately \$350 and \$100, respectively.
-Under the assigned lease the Company's performance is only required if the assignee fails to perform his obligations as lessee.
+The Company is secondarily liable for lease payments under the terms of an operating lease that has been assigned to a third party.
+The operating lease has a remaining life of approximately 9.7 years with annual lease payments of approximately \$350.
+The Company's performance is only required if the assignee fails to perform his obligations as lessee.
 At this time, the Company has no reason to believe that the assignee will not perform and, therefore, no provision has been made in the accompanying condensed consolidated financial statements for amounts to be paid as a result of non-performance by the assignee.

-Under the sublease the Company's performance is only required if the sublessee fails to perform his obligations as lessee.
-The Company has a remaining liability of approximately \$451 in the accompanying condensed consolidated financial statements for estimated amounts to be paid in case of non-performance by the sublessee.
+The Company also is secondarily liable for lease payments under the terms of another operating lease that has been sublet to a third party.
+The operating lease has a remaining life of approximately 12.7 years with annual lease payments of approximately \$100.
+The Company's performance is only required if the sublessee fails to perform his obligations as lessee.
+The Company has a remaining liability of approximately \$474 in the accompanying condensed consolidated financial statements for estimated amounts to be paid in case of non-performance by the sublessee.